-If people learn one thing after buying their first car, it’s that owning a vehicle is possibly one of the most expensive experiences on earth.
-Besides paying for CarShield costs, you also have to pay for gas, repairs, parts, and other auto-related expenses not covered by insurance.
+If people learn one thing after buying their first car, owning a vehicle is possibly one of the most expensive experiences on earth.
+Besides paying for CarShield costs, you must also pay for gas, repairs, parts, and other auto-related expenses not covered by insurance.

 Tip #1: Have an Emergency Fund

-Not having an emergency fund is one of the worst predicaments you could put yourself in.
+Not having an emergency fund is one of the worst predicaments.
 It drives you into a corner and leaves you with no choice but to feel helpless and anxious.
 However, you never know when an emergency might strike.
-Having an accessible fund you can easily reach into in case of accidents or repair needs can save you a ton of stress down the road.
+Having an accessible fund you can easily reach into in case of accidents or repair needs can save you a ton of stress.

 Nevertheless, saving up for an emergency fund can be tricky.
 The best way to get started is to think of it as a way for you to pay yourself first.
 This means that you’re saving the future from the need to pay for expensive maintenance and repair costs by setting aside a portion of your money right now.

 An emergency fund can also come in handy when dealing with debt.
 For example, you can use it when all your bills pile up, and you can’t pay everyone you owe with the salary you receive that period.